Submarine pen: Types of bunker

 There is no truth in the rumour of an underground bunker on Fuerteventura in the Canary Islands.
-This story was gleaned from a similar situation in Le Havre in France when captured U-boat men were interrogated by the British.
+This story was gleaned from a similar situation in Le Havre in France when captured U-boat crews were interrogated by the British.

 Locations

 Pens were constructed in the northern coastal ports of the Reich and in many occupied countries.

 Germany

 Pens protecting construction of the Type XXI submarine were located in Hamburg (Blohm & Voss), Bremen (AG Weser), and Danzig (F. Schichau).

 Bremen

 The "Hornisse" bunker was not started until 1944 in Bremen; it was never completed.

 "Valentin" was the largest bunker in Germany.
 Begun in 1943, it was built to be a manufacturing facility, where Type XXI submarines were to be constructed.
-It too was never completed.
+It, too, was never completed.
 Post-war, it was briefly used as a test site for British and American bombs (most of the damage done to the bunker was inflicted at this time) before becoming a storage facility for the German Navy.
 The labour to construct it was supplied by local concentration camps such as Neuengamme in Hamburg.